gabriel-buzzi/battery-soh-rul-modeling/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   ├── paper          <- Scientific paper associated.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
-│
 └── src   <- Source code for use in this project.
     │